NTY-LIM/Example---Motor-Diagnostic-Center-for-INC-272/README.md

 ## How to Run

 1. Start the mock hardware server:
+    ```bash
+   cd simulator/mock-hardware-server
+   npm install
+   npm start
-2. Open index.html using a modern browser or VS Code Live Server.
+3. Open index.html using a modern browser or VS Code Live Server.
-3. Check the browser console — a WebSocket connection message should appear.
+4. Check the browser console — a WebSocket connection message should appear.
-4. Check the server terminal — [CONNECT] should be printed, and telemetry will start broadcasting.
+5. Check the server terminal — [CONNECT] should be printed, and telemetry will start broadcasting.

 ***